elcoco/mint_autoinstall/README.md

 When booting from this USB stick, a new boot menu option becomes available: "Repair cafe preseeded OEM install".
 During this OEM install the preseed file is read and the install should be completely silent.

-## Note
-The automatic install partitions the first device it can find.
-It will then install linux on it.
-The post install script then finds the first device (sda or nvme) and installs the bootloader to the MBR.
-Although this works in almost all cases, this may in some cases not be the device where linux is installed.
-There should be an option in the ubiquity installer to install to the appropriate device but i wasn't able to find it.

 ## Debugging
 ### Log files